ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel462MG/messages.rst.txt

 Meaning
     VIRTEL Web Access print function needs to open a new browser window to display print data, but the function is disallowed by the browser settings.
 Action
     Adjust your browser settings to allow VIRTEL scripts to open pop-up windows.
-For Internet Explorer, add the VIRTEL host to the trusted zone.
+Add the VIRTEL host to the trusted zone.
 For Firefox, add the VIRTEL host to the exceptions list in Tools – Options – Content – Block pop-up windows.

 *Cannot open pop-up window for settings.
 You may need to disable your pop-up blocker*